Tenjin25/MarginofVictory/README.md

 Jasmine Beach-Ferrara (Democrat): 44.50%
 Margin of Victory: 9.30%
 Chuck Edwards (Republican) is the winner.
 Race rating: Likely Republican

+Thank you for using the Margin of Victory calculator!
 ```
 ## Sample Output 2 - Safe Democratic Governorship Hold
 ```